Affiliate links on Android Authority may earn us a commission. Learn more.

 - Samsung Galaxy S21 FE ($549.99): The Samsung Galaxy S21 FE launched earlier this year after a lengthy delay, and it’s currently available for just $550 from the likes of Amazon.
 You’re getting a boatload of extras for the money compared to the Pixel 5a, such as a flagship-level Snapdragon 888 SoC, 120Hz OLED screen, and a flexible triple rear camera system (including a 3x tele lens).
 An IP68 rating and three years of OS updates means you’ve got a well-rounded device for the price.

 That’s it for our look at the best Google Pixel 5a alternatives.
+If you want, you can also check out our list of the best Pixel 6a alternatives.
 Are there any notable devices that you think should be on the list?
 Let us know via the comments below!